turbot/steampipe-plugin-aws/docs/tables/aws_securityhub_member.md

   member_status = 'Created';
 ```

-### List members which were enabled within the last 10 days
+### List members which were invited within the last 10 days

 ```sql
 select